| Download The Book in PDF

 i.d.
 Usually the tape is marked Government's Exhibit 6, for

-example, with the transcript marked 6A.
-A copy of the tape and a copy of the transcript are now
+A copy of the tape and a copy of the transcript are nowforwarded to defense for "discovery."
+If, due to time pressures

 you must forward a draft rather than the final transcript, clearly

-mark it "Preliminaty Draft" so that you are not bound by it.
 At this point during pretrial motions you might request,

-respect to the tapes and transcript, that any motions be made
+withrespect to the tapes and transcript, that any motions be made

 by a specified date so as to leave time for any transcript changes